Testlio/hype/content/post/graphql-testing.md

 tags = ["graphql", "testing"]
 +++

-Having extensive code coverage on your codebases is awesome.
+Having extensive code coverage on your codebase is awesome.
 In theory, you would put aside a little extra time for writing tests every time you develop a feature, and in return get confidence in your code not breaking now or with future changes.

 <!--more-->